A Community Leader

 For over 25 years Kevin has worked in the high-tech industry in engineering and management roles.
 He brings a focus on fiscal discipline, good governance, and operational excellence to the role of Mayor.

-Now in his seventh year on Oak Bay Council, Kevin has chaired numerous boards throughout the region, including the Greater Victoria Public Library, the Greater Victoria Labour Relations Association, and has served on many committees including Heritage and Environment.
-He is an active community volunteer and a coach with Bays United Football Club.
+In his two terms as Councillor and one as Mayor, Kevin has chaired numerous boards throughout the region, including the Greater Victoria Public Library, the Greater Victoria Labour Relations Association, and has served with distinction on many boards, committees, and commissions.
+He is an active community volunteer and a former coach with Bays United Football Club.
 In 2017 Councillor Murdoch successfully led the province-wide change to exclude corporate and union donations from municipal politics.
 He has a proven record of “getting things done.”

 Oak Bay Family Legacy and Future